camunity/intro-to-web-development/README.md

 ### Class attendance and participation policy

-Attendance is not a graded component of this class, though students are encouraged to attend all lectures to fully benefit from the delivered lectures and peer discussion.
+Attendance is a graded component of this class, students are encouraged to attend all lectures to fully benefit from the delivered lectures and peer discussion.

 ### Course readings